 Employer PAYE updates – HMRC has a latest documents page which outlines updates and changes to the PAYE content on GOV.UK, which you may find helpful

 If you subscribe for email alerts, you'll get an email each time new content is published on the PAYE updates page.
+This will then notify you when each Employer Bulletin is published, for example

 A webinar is like watching a conference speaker on a stage from the comfort of your own home.
 By logging in at the appropriate time through your computer, laptop, tablet or smartphone, you will be able to listen to HMRC talking whilst watching their presentation.
 During the webinar you can ask questions by typing into a chat box on the screen.
 You need to register for a webinar beforehand.